 Understanding the Italian Healthcare System

-Healthcare in Italy is a right for all citizens and is tax-funded.
+Healthcare in Italy is a right for every Italian citizen and is tax-funded.
 The universal healthcare system (Servizio Sanitario Nazionale) is decentralized, with each regional government responsible for managing it on a provincial level.
 This can make it confusing to navigate as the standard of treatment isn’t uniform throughout the country.

 Public hospitals in northern Italy, for instance, generally offer higher standards of care than those in the southern region as well as have shorter waiting times.
 As a result, expats may prefer to be treated in a major city, like Milan, in emergency cases.